SORT key [BY pattern] [LIMIT offset count] [GET pattern [GET pattern ...]] [ASC | DESC] [ALPHA] [STORE destination]

 interpreted as double precision floating point number.

-This is SORT in its simplest form:
+SORT in its simplest form:

 mylist is a list of numbers, this command will return the same list